 Winchester Depot and Ice Cream Junction

 Stop by this old depot down the road from Murphy’s Steakhouse for a sweet treat.
-While it used to be a saloon, it’s not alot more family friendly, and the best place for an after dinner snack of ice cream and candy!
+While it used to be a saloon, it’s now a lot more family friendly, and the best place for an after dinner snack of ice cream and candy!

 If you’re feeling hungry for the spotlight, then Pocket’s Grille is the place for you!
 Covering the walls of this roadside diner are tons of props from the movies that were filmed right in town from the Honey’s Diner sign from Hope Floats to signed scripts from every film that’s been shot in Smithville.
 But, movie props aside, the main star is the juicy burgers and comfort food.